mattiaslundberg/ansible-letsencrypt/README.md

-Ansible role for setting up letsencrypt.
+Ansible role for setting up letsencrypt and nginx.